HelmholtzAI-Consultants-Munich/Automatic-Cell-Counter/README.md

 # Automatic Cell Counter

 ## What is this?
-This repository provides an automatic cell counter algorithm to count cell numbers and offers a user interface for further manual correction.
+This repository provides an automatic cell counter algorithm to count cell numbers in Boyden Chamber assay and offers a user interface for further manual correction.

 ## Installation:
 This algorithm has been implemented using **Python 3.7**.
 To install the necessary packages for this framework run: